Xiaoshan-jun/QuadtreeForAerospaceAgentSearch/README.md

 agent.py: agent has function divide the airspace into nodes with quadtree method. the agent can find a path to the destination with MRA*, reserve some space, and save the move plan.

 Node.py: Nodes represent areas in the world.
 Each parent node has four children.
-Node saves the location of the area, the cost to reach this area, and the cost to leave this area.
+Node saves the location of the area, the cost to reach this area, and the cost to leave this area and the number of available space.

+global reservedMap: it is a 2d-array save the map information.
+Agent, DynamicEnv, Node share a same array.

 ## Important function for search algorithm